Fox's Book of Martyrs

 servant who had followed your brother to the Burmese camp came in and informed

-the courthouse in town.
-I sent off a Burman to watch the movements of
+conducted to the courthouse in town.
+I sent off a Burman to watch the

-government, and to ascertain, if possible, in what way
+movements of government, and to ascertain, if possible, in

-Mr. Judson was to be disposed of.
-He soon returned with the
+what way Mr. Judson was to be disposed of.
+He soon

-that he was to be sent back to the Oung-pen-la prison.
-I was too weak to bear
+to be sent back to the Oung-pen-la prison.
+I was too

-ill tidings of any kind; but a shock as dreadful as this almost annihilated me.
+weak to bear ill tidings of any kind; but a shock as dreadful as this almost

-For some time, I could hardly breathe; but at last gained sufficient composure
+annihilated me.
+For some time, I could hardly breathe; but at last gained

 north gate, and begged him to make one more effort for the release of Mr.